 - The fiscal year shall run from January 1 to December 31; the membership year shall commence on the date the members join or renew and conclude 365 days later.

 - Institutional membership dues shall be $10.00 more than the current regular membership rate, and student membership dues shall be 50% of the current regular membership rate.
+Contingent employment dues shall be $10 less than the current regular membership rate.
 An institutional member shall receive one (1) copy of each NEA publication which is distributed to the general membership free of charge.
 It shall be entitled to all other publications at the membership rate and employees of the institution may attend workshops and meetings at the member rate.
 The Institution is not entitled to vote in the annual election nor shall it hold elected or appointed office.

 - As the records of the organization become non-current, those of enduring value shall be donated to an archival repository selected by the board to be preserved under a formal agreement which shall address the needs of both the officers and members of New England Archivists and the general public for access to the records in accordance with the normal policies and practices of the repository.